Wednesday, April 2, 2025

 To do so, simply:

-4. Teachers and writers, if you wish to share any ONE MORE LINE... subjects or poems, please email them to me or tag me @amylvpoemfarm.
-I would love to see what your students write and to know that we are growing these lines...and our understandings of different subjects...together.
+Teachers and writers, if you wish to share any HELLO MY NAME IS... subjects or poems, please email them to me or tag me @amylvpoemfarm.
+I would love to see what your students write and how you approach your projects.

 To learn about more National Poetry Month projects and all kinds of April goodness, visit Jama Rattigan at Jama's Alphabet Soup where Jama has generously gathered this coming month's happenings.
-Happy National Poetry Month!
+Happy National Poetry Month 2025 Eve!

 xo,